Transmitter Hunting References, Indexed by Subject

 by Paul Bohrer W9DUU, 73 Magazine, July, 1990 pg.
 9

-This system, which appears to be similar to the commercial "SuperDFer" really does work.
+This system, which appears to be similar to the commercial "SuperDFer"

 Circuit boards may be available from W9DUU.